John Layfield: Return to commentating (2011–2017)

 Following the 2016 WWE draft on July 19, WWE announced on their website that JBL would move to the SmackDown commentary team, joining Mauro Ranallo and David Otunga.
 Layfield returned to his alma mater, Abilene Christian University, a color commentator for two radio broadcasts as the ACU football team faced Houston Baptist University and Stephen F. Austin State University in September 2016.
 He made his first appearance on the American Sports Network on October 1, 2016, when ACU hosted the University of Central Arkansas.
-On the January 17 episode of SmackDown Live, JBL saved Jerry Lawler, after Lawler interview with Dolph Ziggler, who took credit for Lawler's real life heart attack in September 2012, before Ziggler viciously kicking Lawler's chest and leaving the ring.
+On the January 17 episode of SmackDown Live, JBL saved Jerry Lawler, after Lawler's interview with Dolph Ziggler, who took credit for Lawler's real-life heart attack in September 2012, before Ziggler viciously kicked Lawler's chest and left the ring.

-Sporadic appearances and WWE Hall of Famer (2017–2023)
+Sporadic appearances and WWE Hall of Famer (2017–present)

 On September 1, 2017, JBL announced that he was stepping away from the SmackDown Live commentary team to focus on humanitarian work in and out of WWE, mainly as a Beyond Sport Global Ambassador.
 The APA made an appearance at the Raw 25 Years show on January 22, 2018, playing poker with other legends and superstars.
 Layfield occasionally works on commentary during the Tribute to the Troops events with the latest one occurred on December 4, 2018 (aired on December 20) in Fort Hood.

 On March 3, 2020, during WWE Backstage it was officially announced that JBL would be inducted into the WWE Hall of Fame as part of WrestleMania 36 week however the event was postponed due to the COVID-19 pandemic.
 On November 22, 2020, he made an appearance at Survivor Series during The Undertaker's retirement ceremony.
 During WrestleMania 37 week, JBL was inducted into the WWE Hall of Fame class of 2020 during the 2021 ceremony following the delay the previous year, he was later a panelist on the WrestleMania 37 kick-off show, and provided commentary in the singles match between Kevin Owens and Sami Zayn.

 From October 2022 until February 2023, Layfield worked as the manager of Baron Corbin.

+On the November 21, 2023, episode of NXT, JBL announced who will be in the qualifiers for the Iron Survivor Challenge at NXT Deadline.

+On December 8, 2023, JBL served as a guest commentator for the 21st annual Tribute to the Troops episode on SmackDown.

+On the January 20, 2025, episode of Raw, JBL served as the guest commentator for the match between Rey Mysterio and Kofi Kingston.